nishantkr18/RLOS-2021-Microsoft/htr/htr.md

 # How to run:
 *This page helps in creating and running the tests for this project.*

+## Code:

+Work on Parallel parsing was performed last year by Cassandra.
+My work this year builds upon the previous work.
+So, the updated branch (containing all the work done last year, and updated with the master branch(just compiles)) is the [`multithread_parser_with_passes`](https://github.com/nishantkr18/vowpal_wabbit/tree/multithread_parser_with_passes).
+Hence, I've created pull requests against that branch for easy comparisions.

+Currently, there are three active branches in [`nishantkr18/vowpal_wabbit`](https://github.com/nishantkr18/vowpal_wabbit):
+- `multithread_parser_with_passes`: contains work from last year.
+All new changes compared against this.
+- `simplified_interaction`: contains all the work done this year for multithreading.
+*(The name "simplified interaction" comes from the most efficient plan we could think of for supporting multiple passes, after several complex ideas)*
+- `master-benchmark` : contains an extra timer script for creating benchmarks for the master branch.

+Inactive branches (not updated):
+- `cache_reader_working`: modifies the cache reader functions to read from a character` pointer directly, therefore doesn’t require any dummy io_buf instance.

+The rest of the branches contain implementation of ideas that were eventually dropped.

 ### Building:
 Initially I used Debian(Ubuntu 20.04) for the project, which is easy to work on, given that all the dependencies and build instructions are provided on the vowpal wabbit github wiki.